hazelcast/spring-data-hazelcast/README.md

 =======================
 Welcome to Spring Data Hazelcast project!

-The primary goal of the [Spring Data](http://projects.spring.io/spring-data/) project is to make it easier to build Spring-powered applications that use new data access technologies.
+The primary goal of the [Spring Data](http://projects.spring.io/spring-data/) is to make it easier to build Spring-powered applications that use new data access technologies.
 This module provides integration with [Hazelcast](http://hazelcast.com).

 # Examples